Seaplane from Charlestown crash owned by company involved in recent NTSB investigations

-The most recent investigation involves a seaplane that flipped over after it went down in Watchaug Pond just after 5:00 PM on Saturday.
+The most recent investigation involves a seaplane that flipped over after it went down in Watchaug Pond just after 5 p.m.
+Saturday.

-Investigators said the pilot may not have raised the landing gear after takeoff from Westerly, and possibly snagged the water with the wheels and flipped the plane onto its wings.
+Investigators said the pilot may not have raised the landing gear after taking off from Westerly, and possibly snagged the water with the wheels and flipped the plane onto its wings.

-Neither the pilot, Bryan Hassett, 26, nor the passenger, the 16-year old son of the plane’s owner was injured.
+Neither the pilot, Bryan Hassett, 26, nor his passenger, the 16-year-old son of the plane’s owner, was injured.

-According to the Rhode Island DEM, the plane is registered to Mark Simmons, of Connecticut, who owns Simmons Aviation Services.
+According to the Rhode Island Department of Environmental Management (DEM), the plane is registered to Mark Simmons of Connecticut, who owns Simmons Aviation Services.

 About a month ago, a plane towing an advertising banner for Simmons Aviation made an emergency landing in a South Kingstown front yard.

-A review of National Transportation Safety Board (NTSB) records indicates Simmons’ company has been involved in four of the last 14 NTSB-investigations in Rhode Island, not including the seaplane case.
+A review of National Transportation Safety Board (NTSB) records indicates Simmons’ company has been involved in four of the last 14 NTSB investigations in Rhode Island, not including Saturday’s crash.

-As Target 12 reported, Jeremiah Colohan, who ditched a Cessna off Bonnett Shores while flying an advertising banner for Simmons on Fourth of July, 2016, lacked the required pilot license medical certification, according to FAA records.
+As Target 12 reported, Jeremiah Colohan, who ditched a Cessna off Bonnett Shores while flying an advertising banner for Simmons on the Fourth of July 2016, lacked the required pilot license medical certification, according to FAA records.

-Another NTSB report names Simmons Aviation as the owner of a Piper Pawnee that made an emergency landing on a Westerly lawn on Fourth of July in 2009 while towing a banner.
+Another NTSB report names Simmons Aviation as the owner of a Piper Pawnee that made an emergency landing on a Westerly lawn on the Fourth of July 2009 while towing a banner.

-Simmons was also at the controls of a 1981 Skyhawk in June 2010, that landed on a fairway of a Haworth, New Jersey country club after the aircraft lost power.
+In June 2020, Simmons was also at the controls of a 1981 Skyhawk that landed on a fairway of a Haworth, New Jersey country club after the aircraft lost power.

 According to an FAA incident report, Simmons controlled the plane to avoid a golfer before the emergency landing.

-According to DEM, there are no indications Simmons’ seaplane leaked fuel or oil into the water
+According to the DEM, there are no indications Simmons’ seaplane leaked fuel or oil into the water.

 Send tips to Target 12 Investigator Walt Buteau atwbuteau@wpri.com and follow him on Twitter@wbuteau